MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/4-when-to-use-azure-api-management.md

 - **Specifications**: Standardizing API specs—such as using REST for all APIs and using a consistent naming scheme for JSON name-value pairs—reduces development time, decreases errors, and enables your organization to respond faster to customer suggestions and market forces.
 - **Documentation**: Standardizing API documentation enables developers to get up to speed with an API quickly, reduces technical support queries, and encourages developers to use more of your APIs.
-- **URLs**: Standardizing the base URL for your APIs reduces customer errors and gives your API deployments a more professional look.
+- **URLs**: Standardizing the base URL for your APIs reduces consumer errors and gives your API deployments a more professional look.
 - **Analytics**: Standardizing API analytics enables management teams and engineers to compare usage and performance across multiple APIs.
 - **Regulations**: For APIs that must meet government or industry rules and regulations, standardization helps ensure compliance across all APIs.